 - Can I have my payroll check direct deposited?Yes.
 You need to fill out a direct deposit form and return it to the payroll office in Brown Building Suite 410.

 - Can my refund check be mailed to me?If you do not want to sign up for direct deposit, we can mail your check out.
 To have your check mailed to you, you must submit an email request to email@example.com from your OneTech email that states your T number, mailing address, and requests your refund check to be mailed to you.
 We process these requests as quickly as we can, but typically direct deposit is a quicker process.

 - How do purchase a Duplicate ID?You will need to go to the Student Accounts Office and pay $25.00.
 Take your receipt to the ID Card Office and they will make you a new ID.

 - Explanation of Fees

-Student Support Fee - Allows students access to activities throughout the semester.
-(Athletic events, movies, etc.)
+Student Activity Fee - Allows students access to activities throughout the semester (athletic events, movies, etc.)

 Health/Wellness Fee - Helps fund additional health services for students.

 Athletic Student Fee - Allocated to the athletic programs.
-In the past this fee resided in the tuition charge and then allocated to the athletic program with a transfer.
-This was noted at the bottom of the student statements ($15 ($30 O/S) per credit hour allocated to Athletics).
+In the past, this fee resided in the tuition charge and then allocated to the athletic program with a transfer.
+This was noted at the bottom of student statements ($5.50 ($11 O/S) per credit hour allocated to Athletics).
 Beginning with the Fall 2016 semester, it was separated into its own fee.